 The Framework envisages more active use of the railway viaducts.
 This will need careful consideration of people living and playing immediately adjacent to the viaduct.

 The existing railway bridge at the end of Arctic Street would be opened up to provide a access to the Regis Road area.
 This is in a similar location to the pedestrian link that existed several years ago, which made life so much easier for access to Kentish Town.
-The memory of this handy route gives a hint of what more could be achieved if redevelopment follows the plan, with easy access for West Kentish Towners to a myriad of opportunities for work and leisure, including a bridge connection to the Murphy site linking a series of new cultural spaces, with a new linear parkland leading to Hampstead Heath.
+The memory of this handy route gives a hint of what more could be achieved if redevelopment follows the plan, with easy access for West Kentish Towners to a myriad of opportunities for work and leisure, including a bridge connection to the Murphy site linking a series of new cultural spaces, and a new route to Hampstead Heath.

 HOLMES ROAD AND GRAFTON ROAD

 The southern end of the development site will be accessible from Holmes Road and Spring Place, and will link to the existing commercial cluster in this area.
 The railway bridge over Grafton Road becomes a gateway joining the new development area with West Kentish Town.
 The redevelopment of west Kentish Town estate will hopefully include a significant increase in quantity of workspace in this area, and improve economic opportunity for local people.

 The Kentish Town Planning Framework calls for a certain number of homes to be provided on the Murphy site (750) and the Regis Road site (1,250).
 These numbers have led to the developer of the Murphy site to propose 20 storey towers to the east of Oak Village, as there are restrictions on locating homes elsewhere.
 This shows a lack of respect to residents of Hemmingway Close and Meru Close, and a lack of care regards the impact on Kentish Town City Farm.
 The housing target for the Murphy site set by Camden should be reduced to avoid this harmful outcomes.